-Providing high quality teaching for all children.
+- Providing high quality teaching for all children.
 In line with the SEND Code of Practice 2014, the class teacher is directly responsible and accountable for the progress of all pupils in their class, even when pupils are receiving support from a teaching assistant or other specialist staff, within or outside the classroom.
 This is not a new concept.
-It is firmly embedded in the Teachers Standards (2012) and the new Ofsted Framework
+It is firmly embedded in the Teachers Standards (2012) and the new Ofsted Framework - Assessing pupil's needs and planning appropriate adjustments, interventions and support to match the outcomes identified for the pupil (in liaison with the Phase Leader, SENCo, Parents and Pupil) - Regularly reviewing the impact of these adjustments, interventions and support, including pupils with SEND in the classroom, through providing an appropriately differentiated curriculum. - Retaining responsibility for the child, including working with the child on a daily basis

-- Assessing pupil's needs and planning appropriate adjustments, interventions and support to match the outcomes identified for the pupil (in liaison with the SENCo, parents and pupil) - Regularly reviewing the impact of these adjustments, interventions and support, including pupils with SEND in the classroom, through providing an appropriately differentiated curriculum. - Retaining responsibility for the child, including working with the child on a daily basis - Directing / deploying support staff in their class to support all learners - Making themselves aware of the school's SEND policy and procedures for identification, monitoring and supporting pupils with SEND - Directly liaising and meeting with parents of children with SEND for completion/review of individual Pupil Learning Profiles (PLP) - Ensuring class SEND files are updated with relevant paperwork on a termly basis - Attending termly pupil progress meetings and updating SLT regarding progress of SEND pupils - Completing / reviewing One Page Profiles, in collaboration with parents, for children with special educational needs
+- Directing / deploying support staff in their class to support all learners - Making themselves aware of the school's SEND policy and procedures for identification, monitoring and supporting pupils with SEND - Making themselves aware of the School SEND Information Report which is shared on the school website for all stake holders - Directly liaising and meeting with parents of children with SEND for completion/review of Individual Education Plans (IEP), on a termly basis - Ensuring class SEND files are updated with relevant paperwork on a termly basis - Attending termly pupil progress meetings and updating SLT regarding progress of SEND pupils - Completing / reviewing One Page Profiles, in collaboration with parents, for children with special educational needs